-- 4.30 Policy in respect of the provision of recreational open space is provided by SDLP Policy RT2, CS policies SP12 and SP19 together with the Developer Contributions Supplementary Planning Document.
-The Supplementary Planning Document for Developer Contributions and Policy RT2 states a requirement for 60sqm per dwelling to be provided on site albeit at this outline stage it is not possible to assess the amount of open space required.
-Policy RT2 (b) states that the following options would be available subject to negotiation and the existing level of provision in the locality; - provide open space within the site; - provide open space within the locality; - provide open space elsewhere; - where it is not practical or not deemed desirable for developers to make provision within the site the district council may accept a financial contribution to enable provision to be made elsewhere. - 4.31 In this case the applicant has agreed to transfer an area of land, considered to be in excess of that required for the development planned for the whole of the land known as The Paddocks, to the Parish Council for use as allotments.
-The agent has confirmed that the land in question has already been provided with a new access, car park and water supply and will be transferred on the granting of planning permission for what is described as Phase 1 of the development of The Paddocks (applications 2018/1345/FUL, 2018/1346/FULM and 2018/1347/OUT which also appear on this agenda).
-This approach is considered acceptable in compliance with policy RT2 and will be met in advance of any development on the application site.
+4.31 Policy in respect of the provision of recreational open space is provided by SDLP Policy RT2, CS policies SP12 and SP19 together with the Developer Contributions

+Supplementary Planning Document.
+The submitted layout plan does not incorporate any on-site recreational open space as part of the development.
+The Supplementary Planning Document for Developer Contributions and Policy RT2 states a requirement for 60sqm per dwelling to be provided on site which, in this case, would equate to 840sqm.
+Policy RT2 (b) states that the following options would be available subject to negotiation and the existing level of provision in the locality;

+- provide open space within the site;

+- provide open space within the locality;

+- provide open space elsewhere;

+- where it is not practical or not deemed desirable for developers to make provision within the site the district council may accept a financial contribution to enable provision to be made elsewhere.

+- 4.32 The applicant has agreed to transfer land, considered to be in excess of that required for the development planned for the whole of the land known as The Paddocks, to the Parish Council for use as allotments.
+The agent has confirmed that the land in question has already been provided with a new access, car park and water supply and will be transferred on the granting of planning permission for what is described as Phase 1 of the development of The Paddocks (this application together with 2018/1345/FUL and 2018/1347/OUT which also appear on this agenda).
+This scheme is considered acceptable in compliance with policy RT2 and will be secured through a Section 106 Agreement.